Agenda

 Key Topics:

-• Fusion physics: D-T reactions, plasma confinement, triple-product
+• Fusion physics: D-T reactions, Q and the Lawson parameter

-• Comparison with renewable energy sources and nuclear fission
+• Comparisons with other energy sources and advantages of fusion

 Fusion Investment Valuation